Academy

 It needn’t be that way.

 Imagine a world where you have a record of all your contact with a journalist, what time of day they like to be contacted, their wife and kids’ names.
-All that useful stuff that helps you build relationships with influencers.
+All that useful stuff that helps you build relationships with influencers and improve your media relations all round.

-Below we break down the top 25 CRM PR tools into sections, so that you can find the right software for you, wherever you are in your PR journey.
+Below we break down the top PR tools into sections, so that you can find the right PR software for you, wherever you are in your PR journey.

 How to build a better PR media list (the best tools & template)